-Don’t ask for the determination of serum biomarkers like CEA, CA-125, HE4, CA-15.3, a-fetoprotein or CA-19.9 for the diagnosis of neoplastic disease in asymptomatic patients.
+Don’t request the determination of serum biomarkers like CEA, CA-125, HE4, CA-15.3, -fetoprotein or CA-19.9 for the diagnosis of neoplastic disease in asymptomatic patients.

 The diagnostic sensitivity and specificity of these biomarkers are not sufficient to allow their use (diagnosis, screening, case-finding) in a population with a low prevalence of neoplastic diseases.
-Their use is recommended for the monitoring of the neoplasms that express the specific biomarker (Colon – rectal: CEA; Ovarian: CA-125 and / or HE4; Brest cancer: CA-15.3; Hepatocarcinoma: a-fetoprotein; Pancreatic: CA-19.9).
+Their use is recommended for the monitoring of the neoplasms that express the specific biomarker (Colon – rectal: CEA; Ovarian: CA-125 and / or HE4; Breast cancer: CA-15.3; Hepatocarcinoma: -fetoprotein; Pancreatic: CA-19.9).

 Attention.
 Please note that these items are provided only for information and are not intended as a substitute for consultation with a clinician.
 Patients with any specific questions about the items on this list or their individual situation should consult their clinician.